-N. REFUNDS AND ACCESS
+Ρ. REFUNDS AND ACCESS

-- There shall be no refund of tuition and/or fees for the quarter in which disciplinary action is taken.
-However, college executives can make exceptions to this policy. - A student suspended on the basis of conduct which disrupted the orderly operation of the campus or any facility of the district, 2. may be denied access to all or any part of the campus or other facility.
+- 1. There shall be no refund of tuition and/or fees for the quarter in which disciplinary action is taken. - 2.
+A student suspended on the basis of conduct which disrupted the orderly operation of the campus or any facility of the district, may be denied access to all or any part of the campus or other facility.

-O. READMISSION AFTER SUSPENSION OR DISMISSAL
+О. READMISSION AFTER SUSPENSION OR DISMISSAL

-Any student suspended from the college for disciplinary reasons will normally be readmitted upon expiration of the time period for which the suspension was issued.
+Any student suspended from the college for disciplinary reasons will normally be readmitted upon 28 expiration of the time period for which the suspension was issued.
 If the student has been expelled or feels that circumstances warrant reconsideration of a temporary suspension prior to its expiration, or if the student was suspended with conditions imposed for readmission, the student may be readmitted following approval of a written petition submitted to the chief student services officer or designee by the student.
 Such petition must state reasons which support a reconsideration of the matter.
 Before readmission may be granted, such petition must be reviewed and approved by the college president or designee.